 A SHORT HISTORY OF THE INTERNET

-Once upon a time in the 1900s, the idea of a worldwide information network already exists.
-Yes, Nikola Tesla, the famous historic figure actually built an experimental wireless transmission station known as the Wardenclyffe Tower (or Tesla Tower), in hopes of using Earth to transmit messages wirelessly across the globe.
+Once upon a time in the 1900s, the idea of a worldwide information network already existed.
+Nikola Tesla, the famous superbrain guy actually built an experimental wireless transmission station known as the Wardenclyffe Tower (or Tesla Tower).

-In the 1980s, British computer scientist Tim Berners-Lee came up with the idea of putting up hypertext documents on the network, and linking the documents with each other – This became to be known as our “websites” and “web pages” today.
+In the 1980s, British computer scientist Tim Berners-Lee came up with the idea of putting up hypertext documents on the network.
+This may sound like some kind of rocket science, but a “hypertext document” is essentially just… text with links to other documents.
+Yes, this is known as “website” and “web page” today.

-This intrigued and sparked a lot of commercial interest, and the Internet boom came.
-By the mid-1990s, the Internet is already a well-known existence, forever changing the way people communicate, do business, and share information.
+In any case, this idea intrigued and sparked a lot of commercial interest.
+The Internet boom followed, and by the mid-1990s, the Internet is already a well-known existence.
+Forever changing the way people communicate, do business, and share information.

 As computer technology became better, the Internet also evolved from being “text-only” to all kinds of funky stuff: